Lady Mustangs advance past Lady Eagles

-On Tuesday evening, McCracken County defeated Graves County in the quarterfinal of the First Region Tournament 13-2.
+The McCracken County Lady Mustangs made light work of their semifinal First Region matchup against Graves County Tuesday night.
+Their 13-2 victory solidified their spot in the region championship game; it will be their seventh appearance in nine season.

+Senior Ally Hutchins was huge for the Lady Mustangs, finishing the game 3-for-4 and a double shy of a cycle with seven RBI.
+She rocketed a triple in the second and a homer in the seventh.

-The Lady Mustangs opened the game by scoring three runs in the top of the first inning.
-They earned their first two baserunners with patient approaches that led to two walks.
+The Lady Mustangs opened the game by scoring three runs in the top of the first inning courtesy of Ellie Shoulders, Mikaela Coburn and Hutchins.
+They earned their first two base runners with patient approaches that led to two walks.

 The Lady Mustangs had their first scoreless inning in the top of the third inning and in the bottom half of the frame the Lady Eagles had their first threat after loading the bases but they failed to score.